ALOS-3 (Advanced Land Observing Satellite-3)

 Cloud top height

-Planned for launch in March 2023, Advanced Land Observing Satellite-3 (ALOS-3), also known as Daichi-3, is a follow-on mission from the ALOS/Daichi program developed by the Japan Aerospace Exploration Agency (JAXA).
-ALOS-3 complements observations of its predecessor, ALOS-2, providing supporting imagery for applications in environmental and disaster monitoring, the surveying of crops and coastal fishing conditions, and the continuous updating of existing geographical data archives.
+Launched on 7 March 2023, Advanced Land Observing Satellite-3 (ALOS-3), also known as Daichi-3, was a follow-on mission from the ALOS/Daichi program developed by the Japan Aerospace Exploration Agency (JAXA).
+ALOS-3 complemented observations of its predecessor, ALOS-2, providing supporting imagery for applications in environmental and disaster monitoring, the surveying of crops and coastal fishing conditions, and the continuous updating of existing geographical data archives.
+The launcher failed shortly after launch, and the payload did not make it into orbit.

 |Measurement domain||Atmosphere, Ocean, Land, Snow & Ice|